John Brown (1723–1808): Property

 Brown was interested in agriculture.
 He was the second-largest landowner in Gentofte (after Count Johann Hartwig Ernst von Bernstorff).
 He was the owner of Tranegård with the brickyard Maglegård and Getreuensand.
 He imported Scottish farmers to improve the management of the land.

 In 1782, he purchased the Barchmann Mansion at the corner of Frederiksholms Kanal and Ny Kongensgade in Copenhagen.
 He also acquired the manor of Benzonseje (Risbyholm).
 The estate included six churches.
-In difficult times he sold Benzonseje to his estate administrator of Benzonseje an later chamber councilor "kammerråd" and agricultural commissioner Lars Lassen in 1789.
+In difficult times he sold Benzonseje to his estate administrator of Benzonseje and later chamber councilor "kammerråd" and agricultural commissioner Lars Lassen in 1789.